commfish/BSAI_crab_assessments/SMBKC/smbkc_20/retrospective_model_1/README.md

 NOTE: check on ssb output. only has 41 years instead of 42 - crab year so 1978 to 2018 does not included projection for 2019/20

-# retrospective pattern analysis
-Use model_1 for this.
-Manually adjust data and .ctl file for this